Quafadas/mill-full-stack/README.md

 1. No authentication
 2. CORS disabled
+3. backend.assembly should generate a JAR which contains the entire application (inc. frontend)

 The first compilation will like be rather slow.
 Incremental change has been for me, startlingly quick when one appreciates that the entire HTTP api, is statically typed.